Supportive Treatment for a Cleft Lip or Palate

 Follow up with the pediatric dentist and orthodontist.
 Your child will need regular mouth care for the rest of his or her life.

 Your child will likely begin speech therapy before surgery.
 Therapy will continue after surgery.
 Once the cleft lip or cleft palate has been repaired, the speech pathologist will help your child relearn where to place the tongue, how to say words, and how to swallow if needed.
 Expect your child to work with a speech pathologist until your child can speak well.
-For many children with cleft lip, cleft palate, or both, normal speech develops at about age 6 or 7 years old.
+Many children with cleft lip, cleft palate, or both, develop normal speech at about age 6 or 7 years old.
 But it varies, depending on the child and the severity of the cleft.

 Help your child cope with social and emotional issues.
 Explain to your child that other children tend to react poorly to differences.
 Reassure your child that he or she has done nothing wrong.